Guide to Tenant Protections in Petaluma

 Pay Relocation

-If Landlord terminates a tenancy without cause (to permanently remove a unit from the market, owner to occupy a unit, or for substantial rehabilitation) the tenant is entitled to relocation assistance.
+If Landlord terminates a tenancy for “No-fault” (to permanently remove a unit from the market, owner to occupy a unit, for substantial rehabilitation, or government order) the tenant is entitled to relocation assistance.
 The assistance can be a direct payment or credit towards payments due.

 Amount of relocation assistance: